Online Programming Code of Conduct

 As a Catholic university, Notre Dame has a distinctive mission.
 The University seeks to nurture in its students a love of knowledge and a keenly developed moral sense.
 We are committed to excellence in teaching, learning, and scholarship as well as the growth and development of each person as the unique creation of a loving God.
 We encourage the cultivation of those virtues necessary for living a good human life.
 The University’s expectations for conduct of Pre-College students go beyond what is minimally required for maintaining public order, as we actively seek what is good and life-giving both for the individual and for the University community.

-The following standards of conduct and policies apply to Pre-College students during the Summer Scholars Online 2020 Program.
+The following standards of conduct and policies apply to Pre-College students during all online programs.
 Please note, however, that the standards and expectations described below are not exhaustive.
 In additional to abiding by all policies, rules and directions established and communicated by the University, including the Office of Pre-College Programs, its staff and faculty, Pre-College students must also adhere to all federal, state, and local laws and regulations.
 Violation of the University’s standards of conduct or policies may result in disciplinary action including, but not limited to, the student’s removal from the Pre-College Program.
 If you have any questions regarding these standards and policies, please contact the Office of Pre-College Programs at email@example.com or 574-631-0990.

 Responsible Use of Technological Resources